Gandi/hubot-phabs/README.md

     - assign a task to someone
     - set an email or check other users

 If you set the variable `PHABRICATOR_TRUSTED_USERS` to `y`, then the 'not in any group' users can access all the features reserved for the `phuser` group.
+Typically the `phuser` role is designed to be used on public irc or gitter channels, but is not needed in closed slack channels.

 Commands
 --------------